Grace

 While we waited weeks for her cardiology appointment, I was phoned by her school.
 I was told Grace had what they thought was a seizure.
 We took Grace to the hospital and from there, we were referred to Hopkins Seizure Clinic.
 She had another seizure before her appointment on February 10.
 On February 19, Grace was given her first EEG by Johns Hopkins Pediatric Neurology.
 On that day, she was diagnosed with Epilepsy.
 From that date, and for a 2 month period, Grace had 26 seizures.
 Feeling very worried and confused, we began our journey, which Gracie always did with a smile and was so full of happiness.

 I was told it is the cause of Grace’s Hypotonia, Epilepsy, developmental delay, intellectual disability, ADHD, and possibly even her heart condition.
-Which bring us to today.
 Through an IEP for learning in school, many doctors visits, and specialists, Kennedy Kreigers help to advocate, we learned a lot about Grace’s diagnosis.
-Seizures are still present from time to time.
-We are working on that, along with chronic illness and a recent diagnosis of cystitis of the bladder.
-Grace has recently had some leg pain which also stems from Hypotonia.
-We now see orthopedics and physical therapy.
+Seizures were still present from time to time.

-For my Gracie: Keep staying strong, keep being you, and mommy will always be by your side.
+For my Grace: Keep staying strong, keep being you, and Mom will always be by your side.
 I know you can do anything you set your heart out to do.
 Grace may have a diagnosis of GRIN2A, but it doesn’t have her.

 Read more Posts